libkafe/kafe/README.md

 [Cheese](http://www.nosuchhost.net/~cheese/fedora/packages/epel-7/x86_64/cheese-release.html) repository to obtain Lua 5.3 on EL7.

-You can also install Kafe building from sources locally using `CMake` - provided all dependencies are met, you should be able to build Kafe on nearly any Linux operating system.
-See bellow for instructions to build from source.
+You can also install Kafe by building it from source code locally using `CMake` - provided all dependencies are met, you should be able to build Kafe on nearly any Linux and UNIX operating system.
+See below for instructions on how to build Kafe from the source code.

 ## Writing Kafe scripts